rocketmlhq/rmldnn/tutorials/mnist_classification/README.rst

 ~~~~~~~~~~~~~~~~

 `rmldnn` is a code-free, high-performance tool for distributed deep-learning, and the entire flow can be defined
 in a single configuration file.
-To run MNINST training, we will use the following
+To run MNIST training, we will use the following
 (`config_mnist_training.json <https://github.com/rocketmlhq/rmldnn/blob/main/tutorials/mnist_classification/config_mnist_training.json>`__):

 .. code:: bash